FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Bring the masu to your face and gently inhale the aromatic fragrance before taking your first sip.
 Traditionally, sake served in a masu cup may overflow slightly, symbolizing abundance and generosity.
 It's customary to first sip from the overflowing glass placed within the masu, then either drink directly from the masu cup or pour the overflow into the glass once there's sufficient space.

 Standard etiquette mistakes include mishandling the masu, such as gripping it too tightly or spilling sake carelessly.
-Avoid these by gently holding the masu firmly, respecting the ceremonial aspect of drinking sake.
+Avoid these by gently holding the masu firmly.

-Additionally, refrain from pouring your own sake during communal gatherings—it's considered polite and respectful to pour sake for others and allow them to pour for you in return.
-This reciprocal pouring emphasizes social bonds, communal harmony, and mutual respect, turning drinking sake into a meaningful and connective social ritual.
+Additionally, refrain from pouring your own sake during communal gatherings as it's considered polite and respectful to pour sake for others and allow them to pour for you in return.
+This reciprocal pouring emphasizes social bonds and mutual respect turning drinking sake into a meaningful and connective social ritual.

 Conclusion